Find Johnson County Iowa Public Records: Free Search

 The sheriff’s office, along with the local police departments and the local jail, are good, reliable sources of information.
 Those looking to check public records in Johnson County for free can use online tools or contact those agencies directly.

-Utilize the Johnson County Jail’s Arrest Log & Mugshot Search
+Use the Johnson County Jail’s Arrest Log & Mugshot Search

 The Johnson County Sheriff’s Office constantly displays on its website updated jail records, letting citizens know who’s currently incarcerated.
 People who want to perform a quick, free criminal record check or find someone’s mugshot can check the jail roster.1